 8. Find a quiet place (if you can)

 Ideally, you’ll be in a low-traffic room where you can close the door.
 If you’re not able to get privacy for your video meeting, opt for an area of your home where others are less likely to be.
 Explain to roommates, spouses, significant others or children that you’ll be participating in a work meeting and unable to talk to them during that time.
 If possible, put pets in a separate room.
 And remember to turn off notifications on your computer and personal devices.

 9. Use the mute button

 Can’t find that quiet place?
-Most videoconferencing services allow you to enter meetings on mute.
-During the meeting, when you’re not speaking, mute the microphone so people can talk without hearing your dog bark every time a squirrel runs through the yard.
+Enter meetings on mute.
+And when you’re not speaking, mute the microphone so people can talk without hearing your dog bark every time a squirrel runs through the yard.